Waardenburg syndrome (WS)

 The main symptoms of the syndrome may vary in their severity between individuals and according to the type of the condition developed.

-Hearing loss, changes to the color of the eyes, skin, hair and shape of the face are common symptoms between individuals with the syndrome.
-These changes may include spots in the eyes, and premature greying of hair.
+Hearing loss, and changes to the color of the eyes, skin, hair, and shape of the face are common symptoms between individuals with the syndrome.
+These changes may include spots in the eyes and premature greying of hair.

-Other potential physical characteristics of the syndrome include problems with producing tears, a small colon, an abnormally shaped uterus, cleft palate, partial albino skin, white eyelashes or eyebrows, a wide nose and a unibrow.
+Other potential physical characteristics of the syndrome include problems with producing tears, a small colon, an abnormally shaped uterus, a cleft palate, partial albino skin, white eyelashes or eyebrows, a wide nose, and a unibrow.

 Possible clinical traits/features: